Welcome to the latest edition of our monthly newsletter, where we

 and share what we’ll be focusing on in the near future.

-on spammy projects.
-We are happy to report that the traffic to spammy projects
+and we are happy to report that the amount of abusive projects

 You can always see the latest changes to our platforms in our Read the Docs

 With the Christmas holidays coming up, we will have a few slow weeks ahead.

 Ana will keep working on the complete redesign of our community site,

 Anthony will work with Ana on the structure of our new community site

 Eric will continue working on our commercial SSL provisioning and CDN with Santos.